Electric cars vs petrol cars: What you need to know.

 Overall it seems that whilst buying an electric vehicle can be more expensive up front, the overall cost of the car over its lifetime will be less than if you go petrol.

-So why the switch to electric cars?
+So why switch to an electric vehicle?

 By ending the UK's contribution to climate change in 2050, carbon emissions will reduce by the equivalent of taking 4 million cars off the road.